 Last Thursday, I registered my 11-year-old son Zachary for a free three-hour trial in computer coding.
 This trial class was held at KidoCode at Mont Kiara, Kuala Lumpur.
 This preview class was not just for the child but also for the parents, so that both parents and child would have a general idea of how coding was taught at KidoCode and about the center’s general philosophy on learning, teaching, and social work.

 Alas, at the end of the three hours, I came away disappointed.
-What I experienced instead strengthened my suspicion and skepticism that our children are being taught the wrong way about coding or about computer science in general – not just at KidoCode but at most, if not all, children’s coding centers.
+What I experienced instead strengthened my suspicion and skepticism that our children are being taught the wrong way about coding.

 The late Steve Jobs said over twenty years ago that “Everyone should learn how to program a computer, because it teaches you how to think.”
 Since then, many others have advocated that our kids must be taught coding, especially in today’s world of ubiquitous technology.